The Complete Ban on the Display of Tobacco Products

 Yes.
 Inside your premises you may display a sign to show that tobacco products are available for sale and their location in the store.

-From 23 July 2012, any other references to tobacco or smoking will be classified as tobacco product advertisements and cannot be displayed.
-This includes the current ‘Smoking Kills’ and ‘No Sales to Under 18s’ signs.
-These signs cannot be displayed from 23 July 2012.
+Any other references to tobacco or smoking will be classified as tobacco product advertisements and cannot be displayed.

 Can I display the tobacco product trade or retail names?